Bahnhofstraße 12

 Rothenburg ob der Tauber

-From the station, walk south past the cemetery and take Erlbacher Straße to Bensenstraße, where the bicycle rental shop is located.
+From the railway station, walk south past the cemetery and take Erlbacher Straße to Bensenstraße, where the bike hire shop is located.

 "Rad & Tat" Rothenburg rents out ladies' and men's e-bikes.
-If required, customers can also get advice on tours.
-The rental bikes are individually adjusted to the riders.
-Online booking is possible on the website www.e-radtat.de, where you can also find pictures of the different bikes.
-Questions about prices and further details can be answered by the team on request by phone.
+Customers can also get advice on tours if required.
+The hire bikes are customised to the rider.
+Online bookings can be made on the website www.e-radtat.de, where you can also find pictures of the various bikes.
+The team can answer questions about prices and other details by telephone.

 Bensenstr.
 17